Greene County, Georgia: Politics

 Prior to 2000, the only time Greene County failed to back a Democratic Party candidate in a presidential election was in 1972, when Richard Nixon won every county in Georgia and all but 130 counties nationwide.
 From 2000 onward, it has been consistently Republican due to the growth of white residents moving to Reynolds Lake Oconee.

+As of the 2020s, Greene County is a strongly Republican voting county, voting 64% for Donald Trump in 2024.
+For elections to the United States House of Representatives, Greene County is part of Georgia's 10th congressional district, currently represented by Mike Collins.
+For elections to the Georgia State Senate, Greene County is part of District 24.
+For elections to the Georgia House of Representatives, Greene County is part of District 124.